MetPX/sarracenia/docs/source/Contribution/Development.rst

 High volume sample
 ~~~~~~~~~~~~~~~~~~

-Trying the flow test with higher volume of messages (ie. 100 000) is one step closer to the goal of having a flow test running continously.
+Trying the flow test with higher volume of notification messages (ie. 100 000) is one step closer to the goal of having a flow test running continously.
 This is motivated by our testing purposes.

 Limitation
 ++++++++++